 For nearly anyone who owns a home, it’s practically impossible to avoid a flood of junk mail related to refinancing the property.
-As mortgage lenders and similar businesses, desperate for a bigger piece of the reconstituted home loan pie, try to dream up the best ways to generate leads, a lot of their efforts end up as wasted trees delivered to your mailbox.
+As mortgage lenders and similar businesses, desperate for a bigger piece of the reconstituted home loan pie, try to dream up the best ways to generate leads, many of their efforts end up as wasted trees delivered to your mailbox.

 Part of the overall strategy of many companies offering mortgage refinancing is to reach out to a wider class of homeowners, whether these individuals need their services or not.
 Almost from the day that you sign your settlement, you can expect a host of marketers sending you letters about “new low rates” and “dropping your monthly payment.”